One Campus, One Community

 What motivated the decision and were students consulted before?

-As part of the University’s Strategic Plan research earlier this year, over 400 students were surveyed by the Students' Union about their experience at London Met and how it can improve in future.
+As part of the University’s Strategic Plan research in 2015, over 400 students were surveyed by the Students' Union about their experience at London Met and how it can improve in future.
 This included a question on whether students would prefer to study on a modern, single campus, and the majority of students surveyed supported this idea.
-This included students from all four faculties and the results were weighted to reflect the number of London Met students in each school.
+This included students from all six schools and the results were weighted to reflect the number of London Met students in each school.

 What alternatives were considered?